- Committee on Foreign Investment in the U.S.

 Following the receipt of an appropriate safeguard petition, the U.S. International Trade Commission (USITC) conducts an assessment to determine whether imports of the applicable products are, or threaten to be, a substantial cause of disruption to the domestic industry.
 If a positive determination is made, the USITC then makes recommendations to the President and USTR as to the type(s) of remedy that would provide for import relief.

 Once a final USITC determination and recommendation is made, USTR must provide the President with a recommendation as to whether import relief is in the national economic interest, and if so, what for form it should take.
 To do so, USTR works with the inter-agency group, including Commerce.
-I&A’s Office of Trade Negotiations and Analysis (OTNA) is, along with the relevant I&A industry office, a key stakeholder in Commerce’s evaluation of import relief, and is supported by the relevant I&A industry offices, as well as E&C. OTNA’s contribution focuses on analyzing the likely effects of remedies on U.S. industry production, supply chains, and competitiveness.
+I&A’s Office of Trade Negotiations and Analysis (OTNA) is the lead office in Commerce’s evaluation of import relief, and is supported by the relevant I&A industry offices, as well as E&C. OTNA’s analysis focuses on the likely effects of remedies on U.S. industry production, supply chains, and competitiveness.
 ITA and other agencies will put forth their views on whether a remedy is in the national economic interest and, if so, which one best provides for import relief.
 USTR then makes the recommendation to the President, who then makes the final decision regarding imposition of an import relief measure.